Heart Transplant Program

 Who can be a candidate for heart transplant?

 Patients with congestive heart failure and cardiomyopathy that have been treated with medications for years, may be considered if their medications are no longer effective.
-Heart transplant only become an option if all other treatments have been exhausted.
+Heart transplant only becomes an option if all other treatments have been exhausted.

 How do you become listed for heart transplantation?